weishanlee/Kunc-Rigid-Ion-Model-Phonon-Bands-Zincblende-and-Diamond-Structures/README.md

 	tql2.for;
 	tqlrat.for, which may be found via the website: http://www.netlib.org/eispack/

-The output phonon dispersion relation is recorded in PDR.DAT, which may be plotted by any other softwares.
-The plots of dispersion relations of GaAs, ZnO (in Zincblende), ZnS and AlAs are given in the .jpg format.
+The output phonon dispersion relation is in PDR.DAT, and may be plotted by any other softwares.
+The plots of phonon dispersion relations of GaAs, ZnO (in Zincblende), ZnS and AlAs are given in the .jpg format.

 The exe file is also given.
+For changing the 11 parameters in the RIM.DAT file, just copy other parameters in the lists and paste to replace the first two lines.
+The codes are designed to read the RIM.DAT file only for the first two lines.

 References: